kinow/kinoshita.eti.br/_posts/2020-02-23-what-does-food-have-to-do-with-something-being-easy.md

 In Portuguese **"sopa"** is used with the same meaning of something being very easy.

->Ganhar desse time é sopa
+>Ganhar desse time é sopa!

 And similarly in Spanish but with **"pan comido"**.